 When is the Hurricane Season in the Caribbean?

 The peak of the hurricane season in the Caribbean lasts from August to mid-October.
-If you’re seeking a safe and enjoyable Caribbean cruise during this period, consider the ABC Islands (Aruba, Bonaire, and Curacao), as they typically remain dry and are rarely affected by hurricanes.
+If you’re looking for the best Caribbean cruise destinations to visit during this period, consider the ABC Islands (Aruba, Bonaire, and Curacao), as they typically remain dry and are rarely affected by hurricanes.

 Caribbean Weather in January